-- 9. A visibility splay shall be provided on the south-west side of the Caravan Park access giving a clear sight line of 33 metres along the nearside channel of the highway from within a distance of 2.4 metres back from the channel on the centre line of the access road. - Reason: In the interests of road safety.
-Policy: Local Development Plan 2 Policies Policy 59 Sustainable Transport (Strategy Policy); and Policy 60 Impacts of Traffic - 10.
-There shall be no obstruction to visibility over 0.9 metres above the level of the crown of the adjacent carriageway within the approved visibility splays.
-Reason: In the interests of road safety.
-Policy: Local Development Plan 2 - Policies Policy 59 Sustainable Transport (Strategy Policy); and Policy 60 Impacts of Traffic - 11.
-The off-street parking facilities (for all vehicles, including cycles) shown on the plan hereby approved shall be provided before the building is first occupied, and thereafter retained for that purpose. - Reason: To ensure the satisfactory provision of parking facilities and in the interest of highway safety and the amenity of the area, and to accord with Policy 59 of the Local Development Plan 2 for the Pembrokeshire Coast National Park (adopted 2020). - 12.
-Notwithstanding the details submitted on the colours for the wall cladding on the static caravans and associated decking, Sierra Brown colour is to be used on the wall cladding and associated decking. - Reason: In order to be clear on the approved scheme of development in the interests of protecting visual amenity and the special qualities of the

-National Park.
-Policy: Local Development Plan 2 - Policies 1 (National Park Purposes and Duty), 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park) and 29 (Sustainable Design).

-- 13. All retained trees, hedgebanks and hedge boundary features and/or any trees whose canopies overhang the site shall be protected by strong fencing, in accordance with BS5837: 2012 Trees in relation to design, demolition and construction - Recommendations for the duration of the development, with the location and type agreed with this authority prior to commencement.
+- The off-street parking facilities (for all vehicles, including cycles) shown on the plan hereby approved shall be provided before the caravans are first occupied, and thereafter retained for that purpose.
+Reason: To ensure the satisfactory provision of parking facilities and in the interest of highway safety and the amenity of the area, and to accord with Policy 59 of the Local Development Plan 2 for the Pembrokeshire Coast National Park (adopted 2020). - Notwithstanding the details submitted on the colours for the wall cladding on the static caravans and associated decking, Sierra Brown colour is to be used on the wall cladding and associated decking.
+Reason: In order to be clear on the approved scheme of development in the interests of protecting visual amenity and the special qualities of the National Park.
+Policy: Local Development Plan 2 - Policies 1 (National Park Purposes and Duty), 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park) and 29 (Sustainable Design). - 13.
+All retained trees, hedgebanks and hedge boundary features and/or any trees whose canopies overhang the site shall be protected by strong fencing, in accordance with BS5837: 2012 Trees in relation to design, demolition and construction - Recommendations for the duration of the development, with the location and type agreed with this authority prior to commencement.
 The fencing shall be erected before any equipment, machinery or materials are brought onto the site for the purposes of the development, and shall be maintained until all equipment, machinery and surplus materials have been removed from the site.
-Nothing shall be stored or placed within any fenced area, and the ground levels within those areas shall not be altered, nor shall any excavation be made, without the prior written consent of the local planning authority.
+Nothing shall be stored or placed within any fenced area, and the ground levels within those areas shall not be altered, nor shall any excavation be made. without the prior written consent of the local planning authority.
 Reason: In the interests of maintaining a suitable scheme of landscaping to protect the visual amenity of the area, to maintain the special qualities of the landscape, and habitats through the protection, creation and enhancement of links between sites and their protection for amenity, landscape and biodiversity value.
 Policy: Local Development Plan 2 -Policies: 1 (National Park Purposes and Duty), 8 (Special Qualities), 14 (Conservation of the Pembrokeshire Coast National Park), 30 (Amenity), Technical Advice Note (TAN) 5: Nature Conservation and Planning (2009), Technical Advice Note (TAN) 10: Tree Preservation Orders (1997). - 14.
 No development shall commence until a Landscape and Ecological Management Plan (LEMP) has been submitted to and approved by the Local Planning Authority.
 This shall reflect the recommendations of Part 6 of the Ecological and Protected Species Survey and Recommendations (dated 3rd September 2020) by Neil Taylor Ecological Consultant and associated Landscape and Conservation Plan.
-The LEMP shall include the following: - i.
-Details of habitats, landscape, environmental and ecological features present or to be created at the site - ii.
-Details of the desired conditions of features (present and to be created) at the site - iii.
-Details of treatment of site boundaries - iv.
-Details of the extent, distribution and type of new planting - v.
-Details of the extent, distribution and type of new habitat creation on the site - vi.
-Specification of ground preparation and planting operations including specification of topsoil quality and depth, remediation of compacted soils, planting season, plant protection, watering of newly planted stock, mulching etc. Schedules of plants, (trees and hedges, including replacement trees where appropriate), - vii.
-Plant species, planting sizes and proposed numbers/densities where appropriate, - viii.
-Hedge planting density and method (e.g. double staggered); - ix.
+The LEMP shall include the following:

+i.
+Details of habitats, landscape, environmental and ecological features present or to be created at the site ii.
+Details of the desired conditions of features (present and to be created) at the site iii.
+Details of treatment of site boundaries iv.
+Details of the extent, distribution and type of new planting v.
+Details of the extent, distribution and type of new habitat creation on the site vi.
+Specification of ground preparation and planting operations - including specification of topsoil quality and depth, remediation of compacted soils, planting season, plant protection, watering of newly planted stock, mulching etc. Schedules of plants, (trees and hedges, including replacement trees where appropriate), vii.
+Plant species, planting sizes and proposed numbers/densities where appropriate, viii.
+Hedge planting density and method (e.g. double staggered);

+ix.
 Pembrokeshire Hedgebank implementation (including cross-section);